Four musicians endlessly passionate about their art.

-Mr. Neukom currently resides in Pittsburgh and serves as concertmaster of Opera Theater of Pittsburgh, as associate concertmaster of the Westmoreland Symphony Orchestra, and occasionally performs with the West Virginia Symphony, Vancouver Symphony, and Wheeling Symphony, as well as Pittsburgh-based ensemble Resonance Works.
-In addition to his frequent performing, Jason maintains an active violin studio and enjoys working on media projects for Beo.
+Mr. Neukom currently resides in Pittsburgh and serves as a concertmaster for Pittsburgh Festival Opera, as associate concertmaster of the Westmoreland Symphony Orchestra, regularly performs with the West Virginia Symphony, the Wheeling Symphony, and has also performed with the Vancouver Symphony and Sarasota Orchestra.
+In addition to his frequent concerts, Jason maintains an active violin studio and enjoys working on media projects for Beo.

 Sean Neukom, viola